USA PEOPLE SEARCH BY NAME!

 Famous UFO Sightings

 On June 24, 1947, a famous pilot and businessman Kenneth Arnold was flying near Mt.
-Rainer, Washington, when he claimed he saw a saucer-like objects flying in the air.
+Rainier, Washington, when he claimed he saw a saucer-like objects flying in the air.
 Later the press used his description to come up with the term 'flying saucer'.

 The Roswell UFO Incident